The questionnaire will help us to decide where to focus our development power next.

 With data breaches and identity theft being the number one security risk for every Internet user, the future of email must be private: Our mailboxes contain so much valuable information, and are connected to so many online services (Amazon, Facebook, PayPal, etc.) that it becomes increasingly important to have a secure mailbox.
 Storing data unencrypted "in the cloud" is just not an option anymore.

 Since we have started building Tutanota, we have seen encryption projects come and go.
 For instance, after the Snowden revelations back in 2013 Google promised to add end-to-end encryption to Gmail.
 But Gmail's encryption project is long dead, and was probably only a marketing move to begin with.
 Other encrypted mail services, such as Lavaboom shut down.

 Turning a secure email service into a success is hard because you have to invest a lot of time and effort before you can make money with the product you've built.
 We believe that we were only able to make Tutanota a success because of our passion for privacy.
 To us, giving up was never an option.
-And the support from our users prove us right.
-We are thrilled to see that so many people value their privacy and are willing to pay for a quality service that focuses on keeping their data safe.
+And the support from our users today proves us right.

-The support from our users motivates us to work even harder to make Tutanota the easiest to use encrypted email service out there.
+Our users and their feedback motivate us to work even harder to make Tutanota the easiest to use encrypted email service out there.

 Switch from Gmail to Tutanota and find more privacy-friendly alternatives.